 On top of all that, there's Jewish Berlin.
 Because of my heritage, my main focus lies on Berlin's Jewish history - perhaps I should say “Berlin's Jewish histories", in the plural, as there were many of them.
 But as you know, that richness of spirit and intellect was violently destroyed by the Nazis.
 To a great extent, therefore, the Jewish story of Berlin has to do with the Holocaust.
 There is actually no other city in the world that offers more Holocaust memorials than Berlin, making it a part of the city’s everyday life.
 Natalie and I would be honored to take you on a meaningful journey, unfolding these stories with you: Our history tours are not just about seeing the sights, but also about understanding them.

 For your convenience, we created an Itinerary Advisor that will help you get your bearings and prioritize the options.
 We can tailor the itineraries to suit your personal needs and interests.
 In case you're coming with a cruise ship and have only one day in Berlin, we also provide all the relevant information about shore excursions to Berlin.

-I'd be happy to help you design your trip to Berlin and make the most out of your time in this fascinating, yet complex city.
-On this website, you'll also find tourist information regarding Kosher food in Berlin and Berlin's synagogues as well as many other suggestions and ideas for you stay in Berlin.
+We'd be happy to help you in your planning, so you could make the most out of your time in our fascinating city: You can find information about Kosher food in Berlin and about Berlin's synagogues as well as many other ideas for your stay in Berlin.

-If you have any questions, please don't hesitate to contact me - I'm happy to assist.
+If you have any questions, please don't hesitate to contact us - we're happy to assist: